uktechreviews/year12/projects.md

 # Example coding activities
 ## Use these examples when you have a free lesson or want to practice programming

+You can copy the test for question by using the copy box in the right hand side of the window

 ### Randon number code breaker

 ```